Your super can help fund your life after work, and you get to decide how.

 Barry calls his super fund

-If you have a self-managed super fund (SMSF) you should understand your role and responsibilities as an SMSF trustee.
-If you are unsure about how you can access your super, speak to your financial adviser, SMSF administrator or accountant.
+If you’re not sure how you can access your super, speak to a registered financial adviser, your SMSF administrator or accountant.
 See self-managed super funds (SMSF).

 How super is taxed